-The brochures provide travel information for users from when they leave their front door to when they arrive at their destination, guiding them on registration requirements for motorised wheelchairs, safe travel on footpaths and suitability for use on public transport.
+The brochures provide travel information for users from when they leave their front door to when they arrive at their destination, guiding them on registration requirements for motorised wheelchairs and mobility scooters known as motorised mobility devices, safe travel on footpaths and suitability for use on public transport.

 Identify your needs before purchasing a wheelchair or mobility scooter

 For passengers who intend to take mobility devices, such as wheelchairs and mobility scooters on public transport, there are a number of factors that must be considered when choosing the most appropriate device.
 Most Australian-based mobility device retailers can help you choose a mobility device that is suitable for use on public transport services.

 To be sure you can use your wheelchair or mobility scooter as planned, consider the following before you buy:

 - How far do you need to travel?